Utah Licensing Overview for a Cosmetologist

 General requirements for cosmetologist license required?

-At least 17 years old; Of good moral character
+At least 17 years old; possess good moral character.

 What’s the state licensing site for cosmetologist?